vuejs/v2.vuejs.org/src/v2/cookbook/packaing-sfc-for-npm.md

 }
 ```

+<p class="tip">If you have an existing package.json file, it will likely contain a lot more than this one does.
+The file used in this recipe merely illustrates a starting point.
+Also, the <i>packages</i> listed in devDependencies (not their versions) are the minimum requirements for rollup to create the three separate builds (umd, es, and unpkg) mentioned.
+As newer versions become available, they should be updated as necessary.</p>

-That is all that is required in package.json to get up and running.
-Now, all that is needed is a small wrapper to export/auto-install the actual SFC, plus a mimimal Rollup configuration, and we're set!
+Our changes to package.json are complete.
+Next, we need a small wrapper to export/auto-install the actual SFC, plus a mimimal Rollup configuration, and we're set!

 ### What does my packaged component look like?